The Hochschild Complex of a Finite Tensor Category: Introduction and outlook

 see~Corollary~\ref{corresocoend2}.
 If $\cat{C}$ is pivotal, we have such an equivalence also for \emph{any} projective resolution of $\mathbb{F}$ (Theo\-rem~\ref{theoderivedcoendviaobject}).
 The proof of the latter fact uses the modified trace on the tensor ideal of projective objects of a pivotal finite tensor category \cite{mtrace}.

-The description of the Hochschild complex in terms of a resolution of the canonical coend given in \eqref{eqncorresocoend2} enables us to construct a \emph{homotopy coherent} projective action of the mapping class group $\SL(2,\mathbb{Z})$ of the torus on the Hochschild complex of a modular category.
-This extends previous results in this direction: By \cite{sz} there is a projective $\SL(2,\mathbb{Z})$-action on the center of a ribbon factorizable Hopf algebra.
+Theorem~\ref{thmsl2z} extends previous results in this direction: By \cite{sz} there is a projective $\SL(2,\mathbb{Z})$-action on the center of a ribbon factorizable Hopf algebra.
 Inspired by the fact that the center is just the zeroth Hochschild cohomology, in \cite{svea} a projective $\SL(2,\mathbb{Z})$-action on the Hochschild cohomology of a ribbon factorizable Hopf algebra is constructed.
 In \cite{shimizu} this is phrased in terms of the representation categories.
-These actions just exist on the (co)homology.
-It is a natural question to ask whether this action can be described in a canonical way as \emph{homotopy coherent projective action at the chain level}.
-We answer this question affirmatively: \\[2ex] {\textsc{Theorem~\ref{thmsl2z}.} \itshape The Hochschild complex $\lint^{X \in \Proj \cat{C}} \cat{C}(X,X)$ of a modular category $\cat{C}$ over an algebraically closed field carries a canonical homotopy coherent projective action of the mapping class group $\SL(2,\mathbb{Z})$ of the torus. \\[2ex]\normalfont The projectivity of this action arises naturally from the construction.
+These actions exist only on the (co)homology.
+It is a natural question to ask whether this action can be described in a canonical way as a \emph{homotopy coherent projective action at the chain level}.
+Theorem~\ref{thmsl2z} answers this question affirmatively, see Corollary~\ref{corhopfalg} for the Hopf algebraic version.

+The projectivity of this action arises naturally from the construction.
 For this reason, we work consistently with projective actions regardless of whether the action can be made linear by appropriate choices, see also Remark~\ref{remproj}.

-The proof of Theorem~\ref{thmsl2z} first expresses $\lint^{X \in \Proj \cat{C}} \cat{C}(X,X)$ in a slightly different way which is inspired by a derived version of the factorization axiom for conformal blocks and then uses the projective action of the braid group $B_3$ on three strands (the mapping class group of the torus with a disk removed) on $\mathbb{F}$ given in \cite{lubacmp,luba}.
-The group $B_3$ is a central extension of $\SL(2,\mathbb{Z})$, and we finally prove and use a criterion for the projective action of $B_3$ to descend to a homotopy coherent projective action of $\SL(2,\mathbb{Z})$.
-This can be seen as a homotopy coherent version of the strategy used in \cite{svea2}, see~Remark~\ref{remarkfactorization}.
+Proposition~\ref{propdgva} and Theorem~\ref{thmsl2z} suggest the interpretation of the complex $\lint^{X \in \Proj \cat{C}} \cat{C}(X,X)$ as a differential graded generalization of the conformal block for the torus in the sense of \cite{baki}.
+In fact, this viewpoint very much informs the proof of Theorem~\ref{thmsl2z}: The complex $\lint^{X \in \Proj \cat{C}} \cat{C}(X,X)$ is expressed in a slightly different way which is inspired by a differential graded version of the factorization axiom for conformal blocks.
+Then we use the projective action of the braid group $B_3$ on three strands (the mapping class group of the torus with a disk removed) on $\mathbb{F}$ given in \cite{lubamajid,lubacmp,luba}.
+The group $B_3$ is a central extension of $\SL(2,\mathbb{Z})$, and we prove and use a criterion for the projective action of $B_3$ to descend to a homotopy coherent projective action of $\SL(2,\mathbb{Z})$.
+This can be seen as a homotopy coherent version of the strategy used in \cite{svea2}, see~Remark~\ref{remarkfactorization}.\\